-For the prediction of 24-hour urinary Na excretion, we chose the Danish model by Toft et al. (12).
+For the prediction of 24-h urinary Na excretion, we chose the Danish model by Toft et al. (12).
 This model has been shown to be valid, and more accurate and precise on a population level than the Tanaka equation, and is suitable for monitoring salt intake in a Swiss population differentiated by sex.
-The Danish model is based on the measurement of Na and creatinine concentrations in a casual spot-urine sample collected throughout the day and does not rely on 24-hour urinary creatinine reference values.
-24hU and spot urine were collected on different days.
-Table 1 shows the prediction equations for men and women (12).
+The Danish model is based on the measurement of Na and creatinine concentrations in a casual spot-urine sample collected throughout the day and does not rely on 24-h urinary creatinine reference values.
+24-h U and spot-urine were collected on different days.
+Table 1 shows the prediction equations for men and women(12).
 Body weight and height were measured to the nearest 0.1 kg and 0.1 cm in light clothing and without shoes at the time of individual participant instruction (25).
-Spot-urine Na and spot-urine creatinine concentrations were measured with the same laboratory methods as were used for 24-hour urine (see below).
+Spot-urine Na and spot-urine creatinine concentrations were measured with the same laboratory methods as were used for 24-h U (see below).